A food allergy disrupts day-to-day life.

 It’s frightening how OCD can take something like eating peanuts from intrusive thought-to-imminent threat in moments.

-I’ve suffered this with Health OCD for years.
+I’ve suffered this with health worries for years, despite having no issues.
 I can watch a documentary on an illness I didn’t know about, and end up convinced I have it.

 OCD unlocks the door to a new fear, throws you in and slams the door behind you.

-Saying that, some foods I will only eat in a city location.
-The closer to a hospital the better.
+Saying that, I’ll only eat this in a town or city.
+The closer to a hospital the more comfortable I am.

-But, it only takes one thought to start a downward spiral of panic.
+But, it only takes one thought to start panicking and feeling symptoms.

 Why am I becoming sweaty?